viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 XAxiDma_IntrDisable( &AxiDmaInstance, XAXIDMA_IRQ_ALL_MASK, XAXIDMA_DMA_TO_DEVICE );
 ```

 We need to have a space in memory for the AXI DMA to load data into.
-The easiest way is to declare a global array as follows.
+The easiest way is to declare the data buffer as a global variable.
+This way, we don't need to worry about FreeRTOS thread's stack size.

 ```c++
 u16 DataBuffer[ SAMPLE_COUNT + 8 ] __attribute__((aligned(4)));